Pre-order closes at 12 noon on 8/14. Walk-ups available at event. Or try tasty bites from the Pop-Up Vendors. See you on Sunday!

 12 to 4 pm

-Enjoy time outdoors for food, music, and fun with our multigenerational community at J-Sei.
-More info to come to pre-order bento and featured food vendors.
+Enjoy time outdoors for food, music, and fun with our multigenerational community.

-Reserve tickets below for the film screening of “Meals That Make Us”.
+Reserve tickets for the film screening of “Meals That Make Us”.
+You can pre-order or visit the vendors for good eats and gifts.

 Meals That Made Us, a screening with Nisha